mcorah/Proposal-SonyRAP26-Markerless/Additional Assessment Questions and Answers.md

 We refer to such problems in Section 6.1 of the proposal as a matter of future work.
-As proposed, this specific problem would be out of scope and distinct from proposed work such as related to prototyping methods for markerless motion capture.
+As proposed, this specific problem would be out of scope and distinct from proposed work involving prototyping methods for markerless motion capture.
 Nevertheless, this problem is of interest to us and could be incorporated into proposed or future activities given suitable time and support.